Housing Supports

 Email: hac@london.ca

 St. Vincent De Paul has 13 churches with varied assistance across London.
-Contact the secretary at any one of the thirteen parishes, listed to arrange a home visit from a volunteer to discuss your needs.
+Contact the secretary at any of the 13 parishes listed to arrange a home visit from a volunteer to discuss your needs.
 They provide beds through discretionary assistance for the City of London.

 Tel: 519-438-7071